AMSP-04/NETN-LOG/NETN-LOG.md

 **Figure: Supply Service**

 1. The consumer sends a `RequestSupply` interaction to request supplies.
 The amount and type of supplies are specified in the required `SuppliesData` parameter.
-An optional parameter `Appointment` specifies when and where the service delivery is expected.
+An optional parameter `StartAppointment` specifies when and where the service delivery is expected.
+The `TransferDirection` parameter indicate if the transfer of supplies flows from consumer to provider or from provider to consumer.

 2. An `OfferSupply` interaction is used by potential providers to offer supplies.
 The `SuppliesData` parameter specifies the amount and type of supplies included in the offer.
-The provider can also specify and alternate `Appointment` in the offer.
+The provider can also specify and alternate `StartAppointment` in the offer.

 3. The consumer accepts an offer using `AcceptOffer` or rejects an offer from a provider using `RejectOffer`.